wonsunahn/CS1632_Spring2024/exercises/Supplement4/README.md

 page, which was in my case:

 ```
-docker pull ghcr.io/cs1632/supplementary-exercise-4-ci-cd-dockers-wonsunahn:main
+docker pull ghcr.io/cs1632-spring2024/supplementary-exercise-4-ci-cd-dockers-wonsunahn:main
 ```

-After replacing "supplementary-exercise-4-ci-cd-dockers-wonsunahn" with the name of your repository, run it on the terminal.
+Then your commandline on the terminal.
 This will pull the published image on to your Docker Desktop.
 If you check the "Images" menu, you will see a new image created: